Krestle80/cardCity/README.md

 ## Installation
-You can git clone it off gitHub, or hopefully I will be able to deploy it as a visitable website.
+You can git clone it off gitHub.
+Right now there is still a game breaking bug with the Ai.
+After it is fixed I will deploy to gitHub pages.
 ## Usage Information
 I will have a tutorial section in game.
+Right now I am mostly just trying to get the base mechanics in place.
+The game isnt yet playable
 ## License
 Boost Software License - Version 1.0 - August 17th, 2003